Communication Efficient Federated Learning with Energy Awareness over Wireless Networks: Problem Formulation

 \subsection{Energy Minimization Given Learning Performance Constraint}

-In order to obtain the tradeoff between the energy consumption of the workers and the learning performance, it is essential to know the minimum energy consumption of each worker to guarantee certain learning performance.
-Particularly, the learning performance is mainly determined by two parameters: the outage probability $p_{out,m}$ at each iteration and the number of total iterations that is inversely proportional to the time per communication round (denoted by $T_{l}$).
-Given $p_{out,m}$ and $T_{l}$, the goal of worker $m$ is to minimize its energy consumption.
+In this subsection, the energy minimization problem given the requirements for the time duration for each communication round and the outage probability of each worker is considered.
+Given a constraint $p_{out, m}$ on the outage probability and a constraint $T_l$ on the time duration for each communication round, the goal of worker $m$ is to minimize its energy consumption.
 The corresponding optimization problem is formulated as follows.

-in which the CPU frequency for local computation $f_{m}$, the transmission rate $r_{m}$ and the transmission power $P_{m}$ are the parameters to be optimized.
-The first constraint captures the delay requirement per communication round.
-The feasible regions of CPU frequency and transmission power of worker $m$ are imposed by the second and the third constraints, respectively.
-The last constraint restricts the feasible range of the outage probability.
+The CPU frequency for local computation $f_{m}$, the transmission rate $r_{m}$ and the transmission power $P_{m}$ are the parameters to be optimized.
+The feasible regions of CPU frequency and transmission power of worker $m$ are imposed by the third and the fourth constraints, respectively.
+Considering that the time duration for each communication round is determined by the slowest worker (the straggler), $T_{l}$ is set the same for all the workers.